 In any case, each business function is different.
-You will need to identify your resources and where your passion lies and proceed accordingly.
+You will need to identify your resources and where your passion lies to proceed accordingly.

 Step #4: Start your Business Planning

-Like any other business, a vison will only take you so far.
-At some point you will need a well written business plan with detailed financial modeling to make your vision a reality.
+Like any other business, a vision will only take you so far.
+At some point, you will need a well-written business plan with detailed financial modeling to make your vision a reality.

 The business plan is probably the one concrete item entities can begin assembling early on.